-5. To complete the drivers installation, click Finish and restart your system, if prompted.
+To complete the driver installation, click Finish and restart your system, if prompted.

-This completes the installation of the modem drivers in Windows® 98.
+This completes the installation of the modem driver in Windows® 98.
 Proceed to the next chapter to test your modem.

-4.3 For Windows NT[®] 4.0
+4.3 For Windows NT® 4.0

 - 1. Start Windows NT®. - 2.
 Place your Installation CD/floppy disk into the CD-ROM drive/floppy disk drive. - 3.
-From the Windows NT® taskbar, select Start > Run.....
+From the Windows NT® taskbar, select Start > Run....

-For drivers that are found in CD, in the Run text box, type:

-"D:\WinntProduct Model\setup.exe"

-(Assuming your CD-ROM drive is D. If not, substitute drive letter accordingly)
+If your driver is found in CD, in the Run text box, type: "D:\Winnt\setup.exe" (Assuming your CD-ROM drive is D. If not, substitute drive letter accordingly)